Battle of Tsushima: Prelude

+Tōgō's greatest advantage was that of experience, having five of the ten fleet commanders in the history of the Russian and Japanese navy with combat experience aboard modern warships on his side, while Rozhestvensky had none.
+The other five were all Russian admirals whom Tōgō had defeated and not present for this battle, including Oskar Starck, who had been relieved of his command following his humiliating defeat in the Battle of Port Arthur; Admiral Stepan Makarov, killed by a mine off Port Arthur; Wilgelm Vitgeft, who had been killed in the Battle of the Yellow Sea; and Admiral (Prince) Pavel Ukhtomsky who was relieved and recalled to Mukden by Viceroy Yevgeni Alekseyev after six battleships of the Pacific Squadron failed to reach Vladivostok as a result of the Battle of the Yellow Sea.
+Admiral Karl Jessen, who experienced the Battle off Ulsan, remained in Vladivostok.

 Additionally, there were significant deficiencies in the Russian naval fleet's equipment and training.
 Russian naval tests with their torpedoes exposed major technological failings.
-Tōgō's greatest advantage was that of experience, having all of the five fleet commanders in either navy with combat experience aboard modern warships on his side.
-The others were all Russian admirals whom he had defeated, including Oskar Starck, who had been relieved of his command following his humiliating defeat in the Battle of Port Arthur; Admiral Stepan Makarov, killed by a mine off Port Arthur; and Wilgelm Vitgeft, who had been killed in the Battle of the Yellow Sea.

 Battle

 First contact

-Because the Russians desired to slip undetected into Vladivostok, as they approached Japanese waters they steered outside regular shipping channels to reduce the chance of detection.
+Because the Russians wanted to slip undetected into Vladivostok, they approached Japanese waters in radio silence.
+They steered outside regular shipping channels to reduce the chance of detection.
 On the night of 26 May 1905 the Russian fleet approached the Tsushima Strait.